 Associate of Applied Arts and Sciences in Dental Hygiene

 Located in Shoreline, WA, the Shoreline Community College will prepare you for a career as a Dental Hygienist.
-You’ll gain knowledge and practical skills through coursework and clinical training as you learn how to perform screenings, develop x-rays, counsel patients on good oral practices, and study head and neck anatomy, and much more.
+You’ll gain knowledge and practical skills through coursework and clinical training as you learn how to perform oral health screenings, develop x-rays, counsel patients on good oral practices, study head and neck anatomy, and much more.

 At Shoreline Community College, you can prepare for a career in a public health facility, private dental practice, nursing home, hospital, or clinic.